jwjwyoung/RecentUpgradeFailureStudy/README.md

 click reproduce.ipynb

-run each cell from begining
+run each cell from begining as shown in the blue box of the picture below [run.jpg]